Mineral wagon: Development

-Despite the introduction of the all-steel wagons the basic characteristics of the standard mineral wagon remained largely the same as those from the earliest days of the railways - short in wheelbase, relatively low in capacity, restricted to low speeds and mostly without a form of continuous braking.
+Despite the introduction of the all-steel wagons the basic structure for standard mineral wagons remained largely the same as those from the earliest days of the railways – short in wheelbase, relatively low in capacity, restricted to low speeds and mostly without a form of continuous braking.
 This reliance on a large number of small, simple wagons introduced a great deal of inefficiency to railway operations.
-Railway companies had long wanted to adopt larger-capacity mineral stock with braking and running gear suited to operating at higher speeds.
-However the introduction of improved stock was always thwarted by opposition from the railways' biggest customers - collieries, ports and heavy industry.
-These industries had sidings and loading/unloading equipment designed around the short-wheelbase rectangular sheer-sided unbraked wagon which had been in use for nearly a century.
+Railway companies had long wanted to adopt larger-capacity mineral stock with braking and running gear suited to operating at higher speeds, but the introduction of improved stock was always stopped by opposition from the railways' biggest customers – collieries, ports and heavy industry.

+These industries had sidings and loading/unloading equipment designed around the short-wheelbase, rectangular, sheer-sided and unbraked wagon which had been in use for nearly a century.
 Operations at both the colliery and the user end was dependent on loading/unloading wagons individually and the need to connect and disconnect brake systems or handle a wagon perhaps twice the size and weight of the familiar type was seen as a huge disruption.
 Some industries could not even accept braked variants of the standard all-steel mineral wagon as the work-side track or handling equipment would foul the brake gear.

-In the days of the private-owner wagon, the railways had little power to enforce such a major change on their customers as the customers owned the wagons the railway was paid to transport.
+In the era of private-owner wagons, the railways had little power to enforce such a major change on their customers as the customers owned the wagons the railway was paid to transport.
 The North Eastern Railway leveraged its geographic monopoly over a large coal-producing area to encourage major collieries in its territory to accept the NER's own design of 20-ton wooden-bodied coal hopper.
 Other railways offered financial incentives such as lower carriage rates for larger or more modern wagon types but the take-up remained very limited.
 The NER's successor, the London and North Eastern Railway introduced 21-ton steel-bodied hoppers for mineral work and that design was continued by British Railways but the vast majority of British coal was still transported in the 16-ton, 9-foot wheelbase steel wagon.

-The situation was something of a deadlock as the industries refused to adapt to use different stock while the traditional mineral wagon remained in widespread use, while the railways had to continue use of the wagon as it was the transport method favoured by its biggest source of freight traffic.
-It wasn't until the 1960s that Merry-go-round trains changed a system for transporting coal that was fundamentally different to that introduced in the 1830s, with specially-designed hoppers that could carry twice the load at twice the speed of the old mineral wagon.
+The situation was in a deadlock as the industries refused to adapt to use different stock while the traditional mineral wagon remained in widespread use, while the railways had to continue use of the wagon as it was the transport method favoured by its biggest source of freight traffic.
+It wasn't until the 1960s that Merry-go-round trains changed a system for transporting coal that was fundamentally different from that introduced in the 1830s, with specially designed hoppers that could carry twice the load at twice the speed of the old mineral wagon.